RuebenMacIntyre/Ambyint_Application/README.md

 First, please ignore the Ambyint Assignment folder, it contains the older C# versions of the executables and source files.

-There are 4 executables all written in C++.
-I have included the C++ source files as well.
+There are 4 executables and associated C++ source files.
 Copy all of the executables to the same folder.
-Add your data file containing the sensor data to the same folder.
-I could not include the data file because it is too large for GitHub.
-AmbyintApplicationC++ is the one to start.
-It will start up the others using a Windows form dialog.
+Add your copy of the data file to this folder.
+I could not include it because it was too large for GitHub.

+AmbyintApplicationC++ is the executable to start.
+It is a C++ Windows Form application and will start the other C++ Win32 Console Applications when you click on the appropriate buttons on the form.

 I did not include unit tests or design patterns because I am new to TCP/IP and I did not have time to research these items.